-

 Compliance with Laws and Regulations

-JDI has established a system to comply with legal regulations related to the chemical substances it uses and those contained in its products.
-In addition to ensuring compliance with these regulations, JDI monitors the use of chemical substances based on customer requirements.
+JDI has established a system to comply with regulations related to the chemicals JDI uses and those contained in JDI’s products.
+JDI not only complies with these regulations, but also monitors the use of chemicals in accordance with customer requirements.

-JDI also regularly monitors trends in major environmental regulations concerning hazardous substances in Europe, the United States, and Asia, and takes proactive measures in response.
-At the 11th Conference of the Parties to the Stockholm Convention on Persistent Organic Pollutants (POPs Convention) held in May 2023, Dechlorane Plus and UV-328 were newly added to Annex A (Elimination).
-JDI has proactively prohibited their inclusion in new products ahead of the agreement of the new regulations.
+In addition, JDI regularly monitor major environmental burden substance regulatory trends in Europe, the US, and Asia, and take proactive measures to meet future standards.
+At the 12th Conference of the Parties (COP12) to the Stockholm Convention on Persistent Organic Pollutants (POPs), held in April 2025, medium-chain chlorinated paraffins (MCCPs) and long-chain perfluorocarboxylic acids (LC-PFCAs) were newly added to Annex A (Elimination).
+In advance of these regulations, JDI have voluntarily prohibited the inclusion of these substances in newly adopted products.
 JDI will continue to monitor regulatory trends and take appropriate responses as necessary.

 Measurement of Chemical Substances and Use of Analysis Results